Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/demo/index.md

 The ingredients array contains the elements that we’ll want to render in our list.

-The `addIngredient` and `handleIngredientInput` methods we've added to our class receives a parameter called 'event'.
+The `addIngredient` and `handleIngredientInput` methods we’ve added to our class receives a parameter called ‘event’.

-This event object is part of the browser's API.
+This event object is part of the browser’s API.

 When we interact with some DOM element, **such as clicking on an HTML button, the** ***function that is invoked upon that button being clicked*** **actually receives the event object.**

--   So when we type some input into an input tag, we're able grab each character that was typed into the input field through the event object parameter.
+-   So when we type some input into an input tag, we’re able grab each character that was typed into the input field through the event object parameter.
 -   The `handleIngredientInput` method is what gets invoked every time the user presses a key to enter text in the input box for adding a new ingredient.
 -   Every character the user types gets persisted in the `newIngredient` field on the state object.

-We're able to grab the text in the input box using `event.target.value`
+We’re able to grab the text in the input box using `event.target.value`

 **Which holds the value of the string text that is currently in the input box**.